 The climate is hot and humid, and summer temperatures often reach into the 90s with 90% humidity.
 Winters are mild, with temperatures in the 30s and 40s.
 On average, the area receives 52 inches of rain and a dusting of snow each year.
-The sun shines 206 days of the year.
 The tornado risk is 290% higher than the national average, and the area sustained significant damage from a tornado outbreak in April, 2011.

 Recommended as a Retirement Spot?
 Yes | Is Alabama Tax-Friendly for Retirement?
 Yes

-A reasonable cost of living, decent amenities, lake recreation, a good medical facility and strong senior programs are all positives.
+Decent amenities, lake recreation, a somewhat reasonable cost of living and strong senior programs are all positives.
 The tornado risk, however, should be considered before retiring here.

 The Heart of Dixie was admitted to the Union on December 14, 1819.
 The Cotton State was a major player in both the American Civil War and the American Civil Rights Movement.
 Montgomery was once the capital of the Confederacy and also the heart of the Montgomery Bus Boycott.